You Are Not Alone: A Guide for Parents Written by Parents Who Have Children in Foster Care

 TALK TO YOUR LAWYER ABOUT WHAT TO SAY

-Your lawyer may advise you not to answer some questions.
+Your lawyer may advise you to not answer some questions.
 Interviewers will note that you refused to answer in reports.

 -